swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

 5. Commit your changes to the Git repository
 6. Install DVC
 7. Initialize and configure DVC
-8. Update the `.gitignore` file and add the experiment data to DVC
+8. Update the gitignore file and add the experiment data to DVC
 9. Push the data files to DVC
 10. Commit the metadata files to Git